-I am glad that after roughly 35,000 miles of fifth wheel travel trailer towing I have never damaged the trailer, had a blow out, ran out of fuel or been stuck.
-I started out as a complete newbie, never having towed a thing in my life.
-The first thing I did was off to the nearest big open parking area and practice, practice, practice!
+I started as a complete newbie, never having towed a thing in my life.
+The first thing I did with the new trailer was off to the nearest big open parking area and practice, practice, practice!
+The first few times out were, I have to admit, a little nerve-wracking, but as I got more and more hours under my belt, everything became more relaxed.

 Practice, practice, practice!